dmsimard/rpm-versiontracker/docs/configuring.rst

 ~~~~~~~~
 * ``TMPDIR`` is a path that defines where ``DNF`` will store it's repository
   cache.
-* ``REPOSITORIES`` defines which repositories can be queried and has the
+* ``REPOSITORIES`` defines which repositories can be queried.
+Configured
-  following structure.
-Configured repositories will automatically show up in the
+  repositories will automatically show up in the top menu.
-  top menu.
 * ``TAGS`` is a string matcher.
 It will automatically create a link in the
   ``Compare`` tab of the top menu for comparing repositories that match the tag
   string.